 6. The Rocks

 One of Sydney’s oldest neighbourhoods, The Rocks used to be a notorious convict settlement but is now a popular tourist destination.
-The area is home to friendly pubs, cobbled laneways, historic buildings, and many great events happening throughout the year.
+The area is home to friendly pubs, cobbled laneways, historic buildings, and many events happening throughout the year.

 The Rocks is home to over 100 heritage sites and buildings spread across the narrow streets.
 This includes Sydney’s oldest surviving house, Cadman’s cottage, a heritage-listed former water police station built in 1816.

 The best way to enjoy The Rocks and learn more about Sydney’s colonial history is by doing a self-guided walk that takes in all the highlights.
-Read our guide to the best pubs in The Rocks with insider tips and a recommended walking route.
+Read our guide on the best pubs in The Rocks with insider tips and a recommended walking route.

 Top guided tours in The Rocks: